Coronavirus Pandemic Information

 • If you don’t want your Zoom policy anymore, you can cancel your travel insurance and receive a refund provided that your policy hasn't started and you are within the cooling-off period.
 The cooling-off period is typically 14 days or the number of days between when you bought your policy and the first travel date shown on your certificate of insurance if you purchased less than 14 days before travel.

 You can amend your policy online, including changing dates, destinations or extending your policy.
-You can move your start date to be up to 12 months (365 days) in advance of your policy issue date.
 Customers who have pre-existing medical conditions may be blocked by the system from extending their policy.
 Please email our customer service team on [email protected].

 It is important to note that you will not be able to lodge a claim once a policy has been cancelled.